fellowish/ossum/CONTRIBUTING.md

 * *Contents*: A toggle block containing either a transcription of the material's contents, or relevant information about the full scope of the link's contents.

 ### Tracking Number
-Resourcess within the Curriculum section must be ordered from 001 onwards in the expected order a student is to take them.
+Resources within the Curriculum section must be ordered from 001 onwards in the expected order a student is to take them.
 The tracking number 000 is reserved for curriculum information only.

 If there are different course tracks a student can take, label them with a letter—*A, B, C, and onwards... skipping X*—and group the courses by their letter in the order in which it is expected a student to take them.